Ashraf0011/audiophile/README.md

 ### Continued development

 Only form validation is yet to do.
 I was too exasted to do it right-away.
+I wanted to add react memo to this project.

 ### Useful resources